-Titanium dioxide (TiO2), also known as E171 in our food, is very commonly used as a white colourant in food, but also in paints, coatings, pharmaceuticals, cosmetics, and even in toothpaste.
+Titanium dioxide (TiO2), also known as E171, is very commonly used as a white colourant in food, but also in paints, coatings, pharmaceuticals, cosmetics, and even in toothpaste.
 E171 is a mix of TiO2 particles which can be defined as nanoparticles.
 Because of their extremely small size, nanoparticles can squeeze through natural protective barriers of the human body and pass into the liver, lungs or the whole digestive system.

 According to EU law, a food additive may be authorised if it does not pose a safety concern to the health of consumers, if it is technologically needed and if it does not mislead consumers.
 However, E171 serves no technological purpose and is only used for aesthetic reasons.

-It is urgent to act as the French ban of E171 will be discussed in a European meeting on Monday 16th September.
-Civil society groups across Europe raise questions about the industry’s involvement in the processleading to this meeting and warn against lobbying efforts from the industry to minimize the potential health threats posed by E171.
+Civil society groups across Europe raised questions about the industry’s involvement in the process and warned against lobbying efforts from the industry to minimize the potential health threats posed by E171.

-In the best interests of all EU consumers, it is utterly crucial to avoid conflicts of interests and to observe a true independence in the decision-making process of the EFSA.”
+NGOs advocated for EFSA to give more weight and consideration to independent studies backed by official and national authorities than to those produced by the manufacturers who hold financial interests.
+Indeed, in the best interests of all EU consumers, it is always utterly crucial to avoid conflicts of interests and to observe a true independence in the decision-making process of EFSA.

 Read our communications here: